emmajanedrews/base-template/_posts/2018-01-04-increasing-your-income-as-an-agent-part-5-investing.md

 Today I want to talk about how investing can help you get business and create more money for yourself.

-It’s amazing how many agents I see pass on deals where they know whoever flips the house in question will make $20,000, $30,000, $40,000, or even $60,000 when they know that they could do that themselves.
+It's amazing how many agents I see pass on deals when they know they could make $20,000, $30,000, $40,000, or even $60,000 if they flipped the home themselves.

 {% include pullquote.html %}